abhishek-107/PortfolioProject-PowerBI/DataProfessionalsSurvey_README.md

 # Files in the Repository

-Data Professional Survey.pbix: The Power BI file containing the visualizations and dashboards.
+Data Professionals Survey.pbix: The Power BI file containing the visualizations and dashboards.

-Data Professional Survey.xlsx: The original dataset in EXCEL format.
+Data Professionals Survey.xlsx: The original dataset in EXCEL format.

 README.md: This file.

 # How to Use

-To view the visualizations and interactive dashboards, open the Data Professional Survey.pbix file in Power BI Desktop.
+To view the visualizations and interactive dashboards, open the Data Professionals Survey.pbix file in Power BI Desktop.
 The data will automatically be loaded from the Data Professional Survey.xlsx file.

 # Credits